Herbert Jeffreys (English Army officer)

-Biography

 Early life and family

 Jeffreys was born around 1620–1625 in Kirkham, North Yorkshire, England.
+He is believed related to the London merchant brothers and alderman John and Jeffrey Jeffreys.
+Sir Jeffrey Jeffreys and London merchant Micajah Perry held contracts with the Royal African Company to sell Africans in the Virginia colony.

-Available records indicate that Jeffreys married Susanna Osborne and they had seven children during the period between 1666 and 1674.
-The Jeffreys family resided in Yorkshire and attended Saint Michael-Le-Belfry church.
+Jeffreys married Susanna Osborne (who survived him, as did their son John).
+They had seven children during the period between 1666 and 1674.
+The Jeffreys family resided in Yorkshire and attended Saint Michael-Le-Belfry church in the city of York.

 Military service

 Jeffreys was a longtime military officer and staunch royalist.
 From 1642 until 1648, he fought for King Charles I in the English Civil War.
 During the period following, Jeffreys was in French exile, where he served on the military staff of Charles I's second son, James, Duke of York.
 While in Flanders, Jeffreys supported the repression of the Fronde provincial revolts between 1648 and 1653 and helped to form the Guards of Charles II.
-After the restoration of Charles II as King of England, Jeffreys served the crown as commander of Guards Garrison companies in Portsmouth, York, the Isle of Jersey, and London.
+After the restoration of Charles II as King, Jeffreys served the crown as commander of Guards Garrison companies in Portsmouth, York, the Isle of Jersey, and London.
 He served as deputy governor of York for over eight years and assumed martial command in 1670.
-He attained the rank of captain and later lieutenant colonel in the Royal English Army.
+He attained the rank of captain and later lieutenant colonel in the English Army.